determined-ai/determined/model_hub/examples/huggingface/text-classification/README.md

 Mix precision training with Apex Amp can be enabled by setting `use_apex_amp` to `true`.

 ### Results
-Using the provided experiment config `glue_config.yaml` yields a Matthew's Correlation of ~59 on the CoLA dataset.
+Using the provided experiment config `glue_config.yaml` yields a Matthew's Correlation of ~57 on the CoLA dataset.
+Running with data augmentations, `glue_augmentation_config.yaml` improves Matthew's Correlation to ~59.
 ![GLUE results](./figures/glue.png)

 ## XNLI Dataset